dmgoeller/jsapi/README.md

 one API operation only. `status` specifies the HTTP status code of the response to be selected.
 If `status` is not present, the default response of the API operation is selected.

-### The `api_operation` method
+#### The `api_operation` method

 `api_operation` performs an API operation by calling the given block.

 The request parameters are passed as an instance of the operation's model class to the block.

-This method implicitly renders the JSON representation of the object returned by the block when the content type is a JSON MIME type.
-This can be a hash or an object providing corresponding methods for all properties of the response.
-When content type is `application/json-seq`, the object returned by the block is streamed in JSON sequence text format.
+Parameter names are converted to snake case.

+The object returned by the block is implicitly rendered or streamed according to the most appropriate +response+ specification if the media type of that response is one of:

+- `application/json`, `text/json`, `\*/\*+json` - The JSON representation of the object
+  is rendered.
+- `application/json-seq` - The object is streamed in JSON sequence text format.
+- `text/plain` - The `to_s` representation of the object is rendered.

 ```ruby
 api_operation('foo', status: 200) do |api_params|